pirmd/text/README.md

    (plaintext, (non-)colored term,  mandoc, markdown).
 It can be extended

- - `style/text`: contains text manipulation functions (like identation, wraping, columnize,...) that can differenciate printable from non-printable sequences (like ANSI colored sequences).
+ - `style/text`: contains text manipulation functions (like identation, wraping, columnize,...) that can differentiate printable from non-printable sequences (like ANSI colored sequences).
 Tables formatting helpers are proposed as well as text diff formatting